NBA Rumors: Latest Buzz Surrounding Dwight Howard, Tyreke Evans and More

 With James out of the Eastern Conference, the Pacers should improve their roster within their financial capabilities to continue their rise and challenge Boston and Philadelphia.

-Adding Evans to Victor Oladipo, Darren Collison, Myles Turner and Thaddeus Young would give the Pacers a deep roster that at the least makes them one of the top three teams in the Eastern Conference on paper.
+Adding Evans to Victor Oladipo, Darren Collison, Myles Turner and Thaddeus Young would give the Pacers a deep roster that at least makes them one of the top three teams in the Eastern Conference on paper.

-While Indiana is an intriguing landing spot for Evans, he could still land in the Western Conference, as ESPN.com's Chris B. Haynes reported the 28-year-old met with the Lakers and Oklahoma City Thunder:
+While Indiana is an intriguing landing spot for Evans, he could still land in the Western Conference, as ESPN.com's Chris Haynes reported the 28-year-old met with the Lakers and Oklahoma City Thunder:

 The Lakers and Thunder could lure Evans back to the Western Conference, but the Pacers present a more direct path to a championship in the open Eastern Conference, which should interest Evans quite a bit.

-Marcus Smart Taking Time On Decision
+Marcus Smart Taking Time on Decision

-The Celtics have been linked with a handful of free agents, and mentioned in the Kawhi Leonard sweepstakes, but one of their top priorities is keeping Marcus Smart on their roster.
+The Celtics have been linked with a handful of free agents and mentioned in the Kawhi Leonard sweepstakes, but one of their top priorities is keeping Marcus Smart on their roster.

 While some free-agent decisions occurred right after the window opened, Smart could wait to make the call on his future, as Adam Himmelsbach of the Boston Globe reported: